infr/falldetector-public/thesis.md

 		- How to detect humans and track them
 		- How to detect falling or collapsing
 		- Can it be done with just one camera or is more needed?
-	- What are the current systems on the market?
 	- How to keep the system unit cost low (< 200€)
-		- How to save computational resources
 	- How to handle the privacy?

 - - -